 The human blinked, slowly. "…Zim?"

 "Duh."
-The invader tossed him a gun, some typical shiny purple monstrosity no doubt.
+The invader tossed him a gun, some typical shiny purple monstrosity of questionable origin.
 "Now move your shebs, human.
 The mighty Zim will not accept defeat on behalf of your pitiful earthenoid biology.
 Not that, ya know, I need your help or anything."

 The human rose a little wobbly to his feet, wrapped fingers around the trigger of the gun, and joined Zim at the make-shift entrance.